From left: Spencer Madsen, Giancarlo DiTrapano, Giancarlo DiTrapano, Spencer Madsen

 Playing that song now.
 Here is another.
 Feel free to get really subjective with this one.

 Gotta go with That.
 If only for the line about being lonely like others are left-handed.
 That's really good.
-Honestly, though, while still good, these are two of my least favorite.
+Honestly, though, while still good, these are two of my least favourite.
 You sure you want to rep your book with these?
 Oh well, too late now.

 I'm only as strong as my weakest page.
 Was my stupid face in the back of your mind the whole time you were reading my book?
 Did you try to separate me from my words, or take the words as they are?